We use cookies to help provide you with the best possible online experience.

 What happens next?

 As mentioned, the availability of this treatment on the NHS will be phased in gradually, with those that are most likely to benefit from it given access first.
 Once details of this become available, eligible patients will be contacted.
 Please do not book an appointment or phone to discuss if you are eligible.
-This notification will be updated once more information becomes available.
+We will update this statement once we hear more from the local NHS

 Private supply